Joe Carducci

 Joe Carducci is an American writer, record producer, and former A&R executive, formerly most closely associated with the influential record label SST Records.

 Carducci lived for a time in Chicago before moving to Hollywood in 1976.
-From 1981 to 1986 he was an A&R man, record producer, and co-owner of SST Records, working with, among other bands, the Minutemen, Saint Vitus, the Meat Puppets, Black Flag and Saccharine Trust.
-He also ran his own record label, Thermidor Records, which released albums by The Birthday Party, the Minutemen, Oil Tasters, Flipper, Nig Heist, SPK and Al Jourgensen's pre-Ministry band Special Affect.
+From 1981 to 1986 he was an A&R man, record producer, and co-owner of SST Records, working with, among other bands, Minutemen, Saint Vitus, Meat Puppets, Black Flag and Saccharine Trust.
+He also ran his own record label, Thermidor Records, which released albums by The Birthday Party, Minutemen, Oil Tasters, Flipper, Nig Heist, SPK and Al Jourgensen's pre-Ministry band Special Affect.

-He wrote lyrics for the song "Jesus & Tequila" by the Minutemen (Double Nickels on the Dime, 1984) and "Chinese Firedrill" from Mike Watt's 1995 solo album Ball-Hog or Tugboat?.
+He wrote lyrics for the song "Jesus & Tequila" by Minutemen (Double Nickels on the Dime, 1984) and "Chinese Firedrill" from Mike Watt's 1995 solo album Ball-Hog or Tugboat?.
 He now resides in Centennial, Wyoming, where he runs Redoubt Press and O&O Recordings.